 One to one counselling sessions are also offered to pupils on an individual needs basis.
 This provision aims to enable children to express their emotions, establish better family relationships and enable children to be supported appropriately within school.

 Meta-cognition and self-regulation skills

-These skills are taught explicitly through next step marking, pupil response to feedback and marking, P4C lessons to encourage independent thinking and learning and use of Bloom’s Taxonomy to support higher-level questioning within lessons.
-PPG has been spent on INSET to support teachers in the implementation of these skills.
+These skills are taught explicitly through next step marking, pupil response to feedback and marking, the encouragement of independent thinking and learning and use of Bloom’s Taxonomy to support higher-level questioning within lessons.

-Interventions delivered by Teaching Assistants (TAs) to provide focused support on a half-termly basis for those pupils where progress is below expectations.
+Interventions delivered by teachers and teaching assistants provide focused support for those pupils where progress is below expectations of attainment or progress.
 Interventions for each pupil are decided on an individual basis, informed by assessment and teacher knowledge of the child.
-Examples of the interventions delivered are Better Reading Partners, First Class@Number maths intervention programme, Springboard maths, Read, Write, Inc one to one tutoring, comprehension groups, Write from the start sessions and Rainbow Road.
+Examples of some of the interventions delivered are Better Reading Partners, First Class@Number maths intervention programme, Springboard maths, Read, Write, Inc one to one tutoring, comprehension groups, Write from the start sessions and Rainbow Road.

 Extended school support

-Facilities such as Breakfast Club, After School Club to support working parents by providing wrap-around care, and subsidised Holiday Club to support more vulnerable children throughout the holidays.
+Subsidised facilities such as Breakfast Club, After School Club to support parents by providing wrap-around care, and Holiday Club to support more vulnerable children throughout the holidays.